DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/submariner/install.md

 Make sure your cluster is successfully connected to the `container management` platform, and then perform the following steps to first install `submariner-k8s-broker`.

-1. Click `Container Management` -> `Cluster List` in the left navigation bar, and then find the cluster name where you want to install `submariner-k8s-broker`.
+1. Click `Container Management` -> `Clusters` in the left navigation bar, and then find the cluster name where you want to install `submariner-k8s-broker`.

 2. In the left navigation bar, select `Helm Applications` -> `Helm Charts`, find and click `submariner-k8s-broker`.